Copied URL to clipboard!

 The bulk of your time should be spent on your key learnings and opportunities:

-• What do the numbers reveal about your strategy?
+• What do the numbers reveal about your content strategy?

 • What do they reveal about your audience?